 Search sheldonbrown.com and sheldonbrown.org

 Dynohubs are nifty electrical generators built into special bicycle hubs.
 They were made by Sturmey-Archer in England for several decades, and as of 2010, a new version has been introduced by Sturmey-Archer in Taiwan, though only in combination with a drum brake.
-(Generator hubs are also currently made by Schmidt and Shimano.
+(Generator hubs are also currently made by Schmidt, Shimano, Shutter Precision and others.
 Strictly speaking, those are not "Dynohubs" because "Dynohub" remains a Sturmey-Archer trademark.)

 [Sheldon, writing sometime around the year 2000, goes on to describe a primitive voltage regulator which he constructed a number of years before that.
 If you are going to build one, note that the Dynohub's rated output of 0.3 ampere requires a nicad or nickel metal hydride battery with a capacity of 10 ampere-hours or more (typically, a stack of 5 high-capacity nickel metal hydride D cells -- one example) to avoid overcharging with his setup in the "day" position.